 Skip to main content

-This walks you through three calls: verify your key, create one product, and check a job status.
-By the end you will have a working curl command and a clear path to scale up to full catalog sync.
+This walks you through the full inbound and outbound flow: verify your key, create one product, bulk-upsert many, read enriched data back, and check a job status.
+By the end you will have working curl commands and a clear path to scale up to full catalog sync.

 1. Get an API key